International airports in Israel. Israel airports for international flights

 Travel time: 45 minutes - 1 hour.

-You can get to Ben Gurion by train from the central station of the city - Tel Aviv HaHagana.
+You can get to Ben Gurion by train from the city's central station - Tel Aviv HaHagana.
 The railway platform is located directly at the airport - on the lower floor of the third Terminal.

 Travel time: from 15 minutes.

-During the weekly Shabbat, train traffic, as well as other public transport, is limited.
+During the weekly Shabbat, train service, as well as other public transport, is limited.
 During this period, you can get to the airport by taxi.

 Taxi

-Taxi in Israel is a rather expensive way of transportation, but comfortable and fast.
+Taxi in Israel is a rather expensive method of transportation, but it is comfortable and fast.

-From Friday afternoon to Saturday evening, the taxi becomes the only one affordable means movement for everyone who does not own a personal car, since public transport during this period takes a break from work.
+From Friday afternoon to Saturday evening, taxis are the only accessible means movement for everyone who does not own a personal car, since public transport takes a break during this period.

 The cost of travel: